tsnellgrove/dark_castle3/doc/to_do.md

 *** known dark castle narrative issues ***
-- TBD: on 'x goblin' descript, emphasize that Burt is peering from S side of room
+- DONE: on 'x goblin' descript, emphasize that Burt is peering from S side of room
+- TBD: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial
+	- Or perhaps update to implay new definition: "assertive of authority in an annoyingly domineering way, especially with regard to petty or trivial matters." rather than classic
 - IDEA: maybe the hedgehog should act differently once you get & wear the crown?
-- Fix: 'officious' == offering unwanted advice => NOT hidebound or miro-managerial
 - update hedgehog description while eating to "The RH is ravenously eating" (done?)
 - TBD: fix Goblin description to no longer mention Control Panel
 - TBD: "what would your mothter say" error to "What would your Nana say?"